-How Can I Save Money on Home Heating Bills This Season?
+How To Save Money On Home Heating Bills This Season

 Cooler weather is coming to Sullivan County – and so are fall and winter heating bills.
 Want to keep those bills as low as possible?
 Here are seven energy efficiency tips to help you do it:

 - Keep vents clear – Airflow is a key to keeping your forced air heating system running as efficiently as possible – and save money in the process (if you have vents rather than baseboards or radiators, you have a forced air system).
 Keep your vents clear of furniture, curtains, and other obstructions.